Japan tech giant SoftBank posts $23 billion quarterly loss

 SoftBank acquired Arm in 2016.
 Arm is a leader in artificial intelligence, IoT, cloud, the metaverse and autonomous driving.
 Its semiconductor design is widely licensed and used in virtually all smartphones, the majority of tablets and digital TVs.
 Such technology is considered key for autonomous driving cars.

-SoftBank also owns stakes in the SoftBank mobile carrier, Yahoo web services provider, Chinese e-commerce giant Alibaba and vehicle-for-hire company Didi.
+SoftBank also owns stakes in the SoftBank mobile carrier, Yahoo web services provider and vehicle-for-hire company Didi, which has suffered under a regulatory crackdown in China.
 SoftBank also has funds that include other global investors called Vision Funds.

+Son stressed he still believes in the potential of the Vision Fund investments.

+“We believe this is a source of future great wealth,” he said.
+“But we don’t really know for sure until it happens.”